johanseaxis/acap-native-sdk-examples/tensorflow-to-larod/README.md

 ## The example model
 In this example, we'll train a simple model with one input and two outputs.
 The input to the model is a scaled FP32 RGB image of shape (256, 256, 3), while both outputs are scalar values.
 However, the process is the same irrespective of the dimensions or number of inputs or outputs.
-The first output corresponds to the probability of if there are people in the image and the second output to the probability of there being cars in the image. __Currently (TF2.3), there is a bug in the `.tflite` conversion which orders the model outputs alphabetically based on their name.
+The first output corresponds to the probability of there being people in the image and the second output to the probability of there being cars in the image. __Currently (TF2.3), there is a bug in the `.tflite` conversion which orders the model outputs alphabetically based on their name.
 For this reason, our outputs are named with A and B prefixes, as to retain them in the order our ACAP expects.__

 The model is trained on the MS COCO dataset.
 After training for 10 epochs, it achieves something like 80% validation accuracy on the people output and 90% validation accuracy on the car output with 1.6 million parameters, which results in a model file size of 22 MB.
 The model is saved in Tensorflow's SavedModel format, which is the recommended option, in the `/env/models` directory.

-You can either use the pre-trained model, or run the training process yourself on the smaller validation dataset by executing:
+You can either skip this step and use the pre-trained model available in `models/`, or run the training process yourself on the smaller validation dataset by executing:

  ```sh
  python training/train.py -i /env/data/images/val2017/ -a /env/data/annotations/instances_val2017.json